-9.1.4.13 Checking of CIS Travel and Specifying of CIS Type (Function code 59)
+9.4.13 Checking of CIS Travel (Function code 59)

 This procedure allows you to check the movement of the CIS unit integrated in the scanner cover (scanner unit).
 The CIS unit travels to the three positions-the white reference film position, scanning start and end positions.